Club Universitario de Deportes: 1972 Copa Libertadores

-The regional tournaments (1980–1991)
+Regional tournaments (1980–1991)

-In the 1980s, Peruvian football began to see notable changes in the competition format.
+The Trinchera Norte, the club's barra brava founded on November 9, 1988.

+In the 1980s, after eight years, the club won the national title after winning all three of its matches in the final round, obtaining six points.
+The decisive win came against Deportivo Municipal, beaten 1–0 thanks to a goal from Hugo Gastulo, with a great performance from footballers Germán Leguía and Percy Rojas, who returned to Peru following his time at Belgium's R.F.C.
+Seraing.

 The 1982 season saw the tournament played in group stages.
 Universitario advanced from its Metropolitan Group to Group B of the second stage and finally to the four-team group final, known as the Liguilla.
 Universitario successfully defeated all of its opponents in the Liguilla and reached its sixteenth first-division title.
 The decisive victory was against Deportivo Municipal after a lone goal by Hugo Gastulo.

+On February 26, 1983, Universitario's beach venue was inaugurated: the Campo Mar - U Sports Complex, which covers an area of 520,000 m² and is located on the Pan-American South Highway, kilometer 30.5, in the Lurín District (Lima), a kilometer and a half from Pachacámac Island (known as Whale Island for its silhouette resembling a giant whale).
+Today, this complex houses the U's Sports Village (VIDU), which serves as a training venue for the various youth divisions and also for the professional team, particularly during pre-season periods.

 In 1985, José Luis Carranza, became an important icon of the club, and debuted on the first team.
 Universitario won the Torneo Regional, or Regional Tournament, of the early season successfully remained at the top of the league by advancing to the Liguilla by placing second in the Torneo Descentrlizado and conquering the Liguilla by winning all five matches played, the last of which was a 4–0 win over Los Espartanos de Pacasmayo with goals by Miguel Seminario, Fidel Suárez, Eduardo Rey Muñoz and Jaime Drago.
 As Universitario won both tournaments of the season, they were automatically declared 1985 champions.
 Universitario de Deportes returned to the top of Peruvian football in 1987.
 In 1985, Universitario began the season by winning the Regional Tournament, which put them in the season final to face off with the winner of the Descentralizado for the national title.
 The Descentralizado went to their classic rival, Alianza Lima which meant the season final would be contested as another edition of the Clásico.
 Also, both Universitario and Alianza Lima reached the final with seventeen first-division titles under their belts.
 The defining derby was won by Universitario with a single goal by Fidel Suárez, overcoming the tie they had in the most Peruvian titles.
 In 1990, with the arrival of Fernando Cuellar as coach, Universitario de Deportes won the First Regional Tournament of the season, automatically advancing to the season final where they faced Sport Boys, winner of the Second Regional Tournament.